 Sec.
 2. Business interruption insurance.

-(a)(1) Notwithstanding any provision of District law and notwithstanding the terms of any policy of insurance subject to this section (including any endorsement thereto or exclusions to coverage included therewith), every policy of insurance in force in the District on or after March 16, 2020 that insures against loss of or damage to property and that includes coverage for loss of business income, loss of use and occupancy, or business interruption, shall be construed to provide coverage for business interruption directly or indirectly resulting from a public health emergency declared pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
+(a)(1) Notwithstanding any provision of District law and notwithstanding the terms of any policy of insurance subject to this section (including any endorsement thereto or exclusions to coverage included therewith), every commercial policy of insurance issued by a licensed insurer and in force in the District on or as of March 25, 2020 that includes coverage for loss of business income, loss of use and occupancy, or business interruption, shall be construed to provide coverage for claims directly or indirectly resulting from a public health emergency declared pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
 Law 14-194; D.C.
 Official Code § 7-2304.01) (“Public Health Emergency”).

-(2) No insurer may deny a claim for loss of use and occupancy, loss of business income, and business interruption due to:
+(2) No licensed insurer may deny a claim for loss of use and occupancy, loss of business income, or business interruption due to:

-(A) Losses arising from actions an insured takes in response to a Mayor’s Order issued during a Public Health Emergency, including the partial or complete cessation of the insured’s business activities; or
+(A) Losses arising from actions an insured takes in response to a Mayor’s Order issued during a Public Health Emergency, including the partial or complete suspension of the insured’s business activities; or

 (B) There being no direct physical loss of or physical damage to the property of the insured, the insured’s business premises, or to any other property utilized in connection with the business.

-(3) The coverage required by this section shall indemnify the insured, subject to the limits under the policy, for any loss of business income, loss of business, or business interruption for the duration of a public health emergency declared pursuant to section 5a of the District of Columbia Public Emergency Act of 1980, effective October 17, 2002 (D.C.
-Law 14-194; D.C.
-Official Code § 7-2304.01).
+(3) The coverage required by this section shall indemnify the insured, subject to the limits under the policy, for any covered loss of business income, loss of business, or business interruption for the duration of the Public Health Emergency.

-(4) This section shall apply only to policies issued to insureds with fewer than 250 full-time employees, each of whom, as of March 1, 2020, worked 25 or more hours per week.
+(4) This section shall apply only to policies issued to insureds with fewer than 250 full-time employees, each of whom, as of March 25, 2020, worked 25 or more hours per week.

-(b)(1) An insurer that indemnifies an insured who has filed a claim subject to subsection (a) of this section may apply to the Commissioner of the District of Columbia Department of Insurance, Securities, and Banking (“Commissioner”) for reimbursement from funds collected and made available for this purpose as provided in section 3(b-3) of the Insurance Regulatory Trust Fund Act of 1993, effective October 21, 1993 (D.C.
+(b)(1) An licensed insurer that indemnifies an insured who has filed a claim subject to subsection (a) of this section may apply to the Commissioner of the District of Columbia Department of Insurance, Securities, and Banking (“Commissioner”) for reimbursement from funds collected and made available for this purpose as provided in section 3(b-3) of the Insurance Regulatory Trust Fund Act of 1993, effective October 21, 1993 (D.C.
 Law 10-40; D.C.
 Official Code § 31-1202(b-3)).

-(2) The Commissioner shall establish procedures for the submission and qualification of claims by insurers that are eligible for reimbursement pursuant to this subsection.
+(2) The Commissioner shall establish procedures for the submission and qualification of claims by licensed insurers that are eligible for reimbursement pursuant to this subsection.
 The Commissioner shall incorporate in these procedures such standards as are necessary to protect against the submission of fraudulent claims by insureds, and appropriate safeguards for insurers to employ in the review and payment of such claims.